Xilinx/Vitis-Tutorials/docs/alveo-getting-started/README.md

 * Overview of the Alveo Data Center accelerator cards
 * Card bring-up and validation steps

-For developing application in-house, install the Vitis core development kit, by following the detailed installation procedures found in *Vitis Development Environment Installation and Licensing*.
+For developing application in-house, install the Vitis core development kit, by following the detailed installation procedures found in [Installation and Licensing](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/vhc1571429852245.html).

 <!--For developing applications for AWS, see one of the following tutorials: